-The path of yoga is a path of getting to know all parts of ourselves so we can bring them into wholeness.
+The path of somatic healing is a path of getting to know all parts of ourselves so we can bring them into wholeness.
 That is the path of Love!

-My practice continues to guide me and give me the courage to stay through the growth and challenges of marriage, raising teenage boys and meeting the everyday with an empowered curiosity and open heart.
+My continued commitment on this path and my deep dedication to practice, gives me the courage to stay through the growth and challenges of family and relationship dynamics as well as the challenges in meeting the everyday with an empowered curiosity and open heart.

 I am grateful to share these gifts with others.
 Teaching embodiment and educating people about how to live in and care for their bodies wholeheartedly is my passion and love.

-The work I offer is an invitation for you to let go of everything you think you need to change about yourself and realize who you are, in your truth, your strength and your vulnerability, held in a container of love.
-Then from there, allowing the transformation to occur.
+The work I offer is an invitation for you to just show up for yourself and let go of everything you think you need to change and take the first step of acceptance.
+From this first step, we allow the transformation to occur.
 The Yogi’s say that everything you seek, is already within you.
 Everyone has the capacity to heal and empower themselves and you don’t have to do it alone.
 We actually can’t do it alone.
 Through loving and honoring our bodies on every level and slowing down enough to see who we are and what our potential is, we can uplift and create healthier and more joyful, inspired lives!